 Rachelle has taught master classes at a variety of training programs, conservatories and universities, including Palm Beach Opera's Benenson Young Artist Program, Boston Conservatory at Berklee, the University of Missouri, Kent State University, and Dickinson College.
 Her master class topics, while related to her main field of study explore the wider application of the bel canto approach to singing.
 These topics include: One breath impulse per phrase: Legato in practice, Legato and Language: Breath and Consonants, Recitative Study Techniques, and The Italian Opera Libretto: First Things First When Studying a Role.
+She has been on faculty at Manhattan School of Music, Westminster Choir College and The Steans Institute at Ravinia.

 In addition to regular concerts at the Caramoor Festival, Rachelle’s recital appearances in the United States include Weill Recital Hall, Opera America, the Bard Festival, the Monadnock Music Festival (Peterborough, NH), Music Mountain (Falls Village, CT), Van Cliburn Concerts (Fort Worth, TX), National Gallery Recitals (Washington, DC), Art Song of Williamsburg (VA), and the Dame Myra Hess broadcast concert series (Chicago, IL) She has appeared multiple times as a guest on Garrison Keillor's Prairie Home Companion.
 Her recording Gabriel Fauré: 30 Mélodies (with tenor Steven Tharp) was released in 2015.

 As a conductor Ms Jonck made her debut conducting the Orchestra of St Luke’s in collaboration with the David Parsons Dance Company soon after her arrival in the United States.
 She worked with this highly acclaimed orchestra again in collaboration with Pascal Rioult for New York Children’s Free Opera and Dance at the Kaye Playhouse.

 During the COVID-19 pandemic of early 2020 she established Bel Canto Boot Camp with longtime collaborator Derrick Goff.
 It is home to The Vaccai Project: a course that teaches the elements of bel canto singing, Italian style and period notation practices, ornamentation and variation, and classic Italian poetry and libretto form, all based on Vaccai’s Metodo di canto.
 In its initial two sessions the project grew to include singers, teachers, coaches, and conductors from around the world.
 Read about Bel Canto Boot Camp projects here.